markpasc/termtool/docs/guide.rst

 Arguments themselves are declared with the :func:`termtool.argument` decorator.
 Subcommand arguments are declared with :meth:`ArgumentParser.add_argument <argparse.ArgumentParser.add_argument>`, so all its arguments are valid for the :func:`~termtool.argument` decorator.

+Even though decorators are evaluated closest-first, arguments are added in the order they appear in your source file (that is, in reverse order of how they evaluate).
+Declare positional arguments in reading order, first argument first.

 Arguments that should be available in general to all commands can be specified as class decorators (in scripts for Python 2.6 and greater)::

    @argument('baz', help='the baz to frob or display')